futureverse/future.p2p/vignettes/future.p2p-20-personal-cluster.md

-If you have access to different machines, locally or remotely, you can set up a "personal" P2P cluster to distribute you R tasks to those machines.
+If you have access to different machines, locally or remotely, you can set up a "personal" P2P cluster to distribute you R tasks to those machines using the **[future.p2p]** package.

+This document gives instructions how to set up a _personal_ P2P cluster.
 Setting up a "personal" cluster is very easy.
 You can either set up the `plan()` first or launch your P2P workers first - the order does not matter.
 I find in convenient to launch the P2P workers first.
 To launch workers, log into your different machines and run:

 ```sh
 $ Rscript -e future.p2p::worker